pulumi/terraform-provider-google-beta/website/docs/r/compute_machine_image_iam.html.markdown

 * `description` - (Optional) An optional description of the expression.
 This is a longer text which describes the expression, e.g. when hovered over it in a UI.

-~> **Warning:** Terraform considers the `role` and condition contents (`title`+`description`+`expression`) as the identifier for the binding.
-This means that if any part of the condition is changed out-of-band, Terraform will consider it to be an entirely different resource and will treat it as such.
 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are